Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: Preliminaries

 \bdefn[Relative hyperbolicity] We call a finitely generated group $\Gamma$ relatively hyperbolic if there is a finite collection of subgroups $\mathcal{P}$ and a proper, visual $\delta$-hyperbolic space which is a weak-cusped space for the pair $(\Gamma,\mathcal{P})$. \edefn \brem[Geometrical finiteness] A cusp-uniform action of a relatively hyperbolic pair $(\Gamma, \mathcal{P})$ on a weak-cusped space $Y$ is geometrically finite: $\partial Y$ constitutes of conical limit points and bounded parabolic limit points \cite{Bow}, \cite{HH}. \erem Examples include free groups, fundamental groups of complete finite volume manifolds of pinched negative sectional curvature; these examples are also hyperbolic relative to virtually nilpotent subgroups.
 See Dahmani \cite{Dah} for general ways of constructing relatively hyperbolic groups.

-Given a relatively hyperbolic group $(\Gamma,\mathcal{P})$, any two weak-cusped spaces have $\Gamma$-equivariantly homeomorphic visual boundaries \cite{Bow}. \bdefn[Bowditch boundary]The Bowditch boundary of a relatively hyperbolic pair $(\Gamma,\mathcal{P})$ is the visual boundary of a weak-cusped space for $(\Gamma,\mathcal{P})$ (as a topological space). \edefn \brem[Cusped spaces and quasiisometry] There are some remarks regarding metric structures for the Bowditch boundary: \benum \item The Bowditch boundary is $\Gamma$-equivariantly homeomorphic for two weak cusped spaces $Y_1$ and $Y_2$ for $(\Gamma,\mathcal{P})$.
+Given a relatively hyperbolic group $(\Gamma,\mathcal{P})$, any two weak-cusped spaces have $\Gamma$-equivariantly homeomorphic visual boundaries \cite{Bow}. \bdefn[Bowditch boundary]The Bowditch boundary of a relatively hyperbolic pair $(\Gamma,\mathcal{P})$ is the visual boundary of a weak-cusped space for $(\Gamma,\mathcal{P})$ (as a topological space). \edefn \brem[Cusped spaces and quasiisometry] There are the following remarks: \benum \item The Bowditch boundary is $\Gamma$-equivariantly homeomorphic for two weak cusped spaces $Y_1$ and $Y_2$ for $(\Gamma,\mathcal{P})$.
 There may not be a quasiisometry between $Y_1$ and $Y_2$ which is $\Gamma$-equivariant (Healy \cite{Hea}) and consequently, by uniform perfectness of visual metrics on boundaries of weak cusped spaces \cite{HH}, there exist visual metrics on the Bowditch boundary which are not $\Gamma$-equivariantly quasisymmetric \cite{HH}. \item Cusped spaces are weak cusped spaces that have the following constant horospherical distortion property: for $H\in\mathcal{P}$, and any $y\in Y$, there is a bilipschitz function $\psi_{y,H}:(0,\infty)\to (0,\infty)$, such that for $h,h'\in H$, $e^{\psi(\rho(h(y),\rho(h'(y)))}\approx d_H(h,h')$, with an absolute constant, where $d_H$ is a Cayley graph metric for a fixed choice of finite generators.
-Cusped spaces $Y_1$ and $Y_2$ for a relatively hyperbolic group $(\Gamma,\mathcal{P})$ are $\Gamma$-equivariantly quasiisometric \cite{HH}. \item In \S \ref{construction} we present (a minor variantion of) the construction from \cite{GM} which is a cusped space. \eenum \erem
+Cusped spaces $Y_1$ and $Y_2$ for a relatively hyperbolic group $(\Gamma,\mathcal{P})$ are $\Gamma$-equivariantly quasiisometric \cite{HH}. \item In \S \ref{construction} we present (a minor variant of) the construction from \cite{GM} which is a cusped space. \eenum \erem

 We note the following theorem \cite{Bass}, \cite{Gui}, \cite{Gr1}. \bthm[Bass, Guivarc'h, Gromov] Finitely generated groups of polynomial growth and finitely generated virtually nilpotent groups are the same class.
-The cardinality of a ball of radius $n$ is comparable by absolute constants to $n^{d_H}$. \ethm The constant $d_H$ above is called the order of the polynomial growth of $H$.
-The growth function of a finitely generated group $H$ for some fixed set of generators will be denoted $g_H$.
+The cardinality of a ball of radius $n$ is comparable by absolute constants to $n^{d_H}$, where $d_H$ is the rank of a finite index nilpotent subgroup of $H$. \ethm The growth function of a finitely generated group $H$ for some fixed set of generators will be denoted $g_H$.